mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 Let's replace `IndentMany` with `IndentSome` and `Nothing` with `Just (mkPos
-5)` (indentation levels are counted from 1, so it will require 4 spaces
+5)` (indentation levels are counted from 1, so this will require 4 spaces
-before indented items):
+before the indented items):

 ```haskell
 pItemList :: Parser (String, [String])